 FULL TIME M.SC.
 (CLINICAL RESEARCH): Students are required to complete three compulsory modules at NUI Galway.
-A further 3 modules are selected from additional courses available at NUI Galway and/or by distance learning with McMaster University.
+A further 3 modules are selected from additional courses available at NUI Galway via face-face lectures and distance learning...

 PART TIME MSC.
 (CLINICAL RESEARCH): Students are required to complete three compulsory modules at NUI Galway.
-A further 3 or 5 modules are selected from additional courses available at NUI Galway and/or by distance learning with McMaster University.
+A further 3 or 5 modules are selected from additional courses available at NUI Galway via face-face lectures and distance learning.